5,555' MSL 500' AGL located in south central New Mexico Rated H/P3.

 4. Easy access, a clear launch area, and the ability to consistently top-land makes Magdalena Rim ideal for tandem and flights by the handicapped.
 We are looking forward to making this available to special needs pilots.

-5. It is flyable with winds from southeast to west.
+5. It is flyable with winds from south southeast to west.

 6. When thermals are present, the site can be flown in light winds.
 The thermals drift in nicely at Middle Launch with a southwest breeze.
 Pilots should focus on staying in the thermals rather than fly up and down the ridge.
 Jumping to the higher rim 0.6 miles behind has been done by hang glider pilots but not yet by paragliding pilots.
 The wide open range presents few hazards to flying away from launch.
 An abundance of roads in the region makes retrieves easy.